navislike/Evade-3D/README.md

 # Evade-3D
-a 3D game programmed in C++ using OpenGL
+A 3D game programmed in C++ using OpenGL.